MsNixon96/MedicalChatbot/README.md

 The actions.py file contains the following custom actions:
 - retrieve info from a disease from a database : disease_info.json will be used as the database.
 The function takes a disease name, and a info topic (such as symptoms, treatments, description...) and returns the retrieved info to the user.
 - predict a disease based on a user's symtpoms : this function loads a pretrained pipeline model and uses it to predict a disesase based on a user's symptoms in a numerical vector form.
 The function returns the name of the disease.

+The ChatbotApp.py file contains the code for the TKinter GUI interface.
+To use the trained RASA chatbot with the TKinter interface, run the Chatbot.App.py file.